Parcel locker: Amazon Hub

-Each customer obtains a magnetic stripe card ("Goldcard") and PIN that can be used to identify the customer at Packstation machines and post offices.
-Previously, it was possible to use the Packstation by entering the customer number and the PIN.
-This was changed in 2011 in order to increase security as said by DHL, usage of the Goldcard is mandatory now.
-On 29 October 2012, a mandatory mTAN was introduced, this is transmitted solely in the SMS notification or can be retrieved from the DHL Paket App.
-Each mTAN is valid only for one opening procedure (which may entitle to open several booths if the recipient has received numerous shipments), thereby replacing the PIN.

 Pharmaceutical lockers

 Several manufacturers offer parcel lockers designed for pickup of drugs, either at pharmacies or in remote locations.
 One design as an integrated audio-visual connection for conferring with a pharmacist.
 Drug pickup lockers are deployed at some Costco pharmacies and have been piloted at CVS Health.
 A shortage of pharmacists in the 2020s increased pressure to adopt this solution.
 Though delivery of prescription drugs by mail is common, some jurisdictions (for example the U.S. state of Georgia) have laws which do not allow the use of unattended lockers.